rezoner/playground/docs/documents/index.md

   keydown: function(data) {

     /* the key has been pressed */
-    /* playground will give you human readable data key names such as shift, ctrl, alt, a, b, c, 1, 2, 3 */
+    /* playground will give you human readable key names such as shift, ctrl, alt, a, b, c, 1, 2, 3 */

   }